 - Güven G, Şahin S, Güven A, Yu EH.
 Power Harvesting from Human Serum in Buckypaper-Based Enzymatic Biofuel Cell.
 Frontiers in Energy Research 2016, 4, 4.

-- Wang X, Wang Y, Goldings BT, Yu EH, Scott K. Preparation of a Chemically Stable Polysulfone-based Anion Exchange Membrane Using DABCO as the Quaternization Agent.
-In: 3RD INTERNATIONAL CONFERENCE ON APPLIED ENGINEERING.
-2016, AIDIC Servizi S.r.l.
+- Wang X, Wang Y, Golding BT, Yu EH, Scott K. Preparation of a Chemically Stable Polysulfone-based Anion Exchange Membrane Using DABCO as the Quaternization Agent.
+Chemical Engineering Transactions 2016, 51, 121-126.

 - Yu EH.
 Resource recovery with microbial electrochemical systems.
 In: Microbial Electrochemical and Fuel Cells: Fundamentals and Applications.
 Elsevier Inc, 2016, pp.321-339.